Bennifer Baecation! J. Lo Spotted Having Rocky Mountain Meet Up With Ex Ben Affleck One Month After A-Rod Split

 This is getting spicy!

 Remember we told you J. Lo was likely spinning the block with ex Ben Affleck?
-Seventeen years after they were initially engaged, Jennifer Lopez and Ben Affleck are going from friendly exes are reportedly on a baecation recently multiple have sources confirm to E!
-News.
+Seventeen years after they were initially engaged, Jennifer Lopez and Ben Affleck are going from friendly exes are reportedly on a baecation according to multiple E!
+News sources.

 Reportedly Bennifer jetted off together to the Yellowstone Club in Montana, “where they vacationed together for about a week”, E!
 News is reporting from a source close to Lopez.
 “They were alone,” says the source.
 “Just the two of them.”